JasselD/JasselNotes/DSA revision/*Sample questions.md

 	- Insertion Sort
 	- These algorithms have quadratic time complexity

-- Which are the O(〖nlog〗_2⁡n) sorting algorithms we have learnt?
+- Which are the O(n log n) sorting algorithms we have learnt?
 	- Quick Sort
 	- Merge Sort
 	- Both of these algorithms use divide and conquer approach, recursively splitting the input array into smaller subarrays and sorting them